Cathwyler/MagicRemoteService/README.md

 - Configure PC and save.
 - Select a TV then configure and install it.
 - Others
-  - Configure your firewall to grant TCP entering access from your TV to your PC with the port you set earlier.
   - (Optionnal) Setup Wake-on-LAN on your motherboard's PC.
   - (Optionnal) Setup Windows auto logon.
 Please refer to https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon.
-  - (Optionnal) Setup a scheduled task at opening session tu run MagicRemoteService.exe on your PC.
-You can check maximal authorization to grant access to your task manager for example.
   - (Optionnal) Setup a scheduled task to keep developer mode activated with ares command on your personal server.
 Please refer to https://webostv.developer.lge.com/sdk/command-line-interface/intro-cli/?wos_flag=ares-extend-dev#ares-extend-dev.

 ## Using MagicRemoteService